lunchin/optimizely-cloud-extensions/README.md

 ### Hide Default Category

 This feature allows you to hide the default category provided by Optimizely out of the box.
-This is useful if you are using another taxonomy tool like the featue provided by this CMS package.
+This is useful if you are using another taxonomy tool like the feature provided by this CMS package.

 ![Hide Default Category](./features/HideCategory.png)